Mandice/Stem-Website/documentation/en-US/doc/StemApp.md

 Example with node.js:

 	#!/bin/bash
-	node app.js
+	node program/app.js

 Example with node-webkit:

 	#!/bin/bash
-	nw .
+	nw program

-##### 2) node_modules folder
+##### 2) program folder
-Please put all node_module you need into this folder.
+Please put your source code of nodeJS into this folder.<p></p>
+Note: Becuase The Stem OS doesn't allow "npm install", so please put all your nodeJS module in program/node_modules folder in advance.
 ##### 3) Mandicelogic-${PROJECT_NAME}.conf
-You will have a developer ID if you register from our website, and plesae put your develop ID into this file.
-##### 4) package.json
-Create a new field called Middleware in package.json, the stem OS will check at least foure flags to determine how to run the stem application.
+The Stem OS will check at least four flags to determine how to run the Stem application.
 #####[Note] a picture to show the relationship of aufs and rootfs.
  - arch: x86 or ARM.
- - signature: Program ID.
-Please ask The Mandice contributors for your program ID.
+ - signature: program ID of Stem application.
+Please ask The Mandice contributors for your program ID. <p></p>
+              If don't have signature, please use flag of DevOnly, and don't write the flag into Mandicelogic-${PROJECT_NAME}.conf file. <p></p>
- - portable: Determine how to run the stem application.
+ - portable: Determine how to run the Stem application.
-   - false: Run the Stem application in the AUFS mode.
+   - true: Run the Stem application in the AUFS mode.
-   - true: Install this Stem application into Stem OS and the application will not disappear.
-(Coming soon!)
+   - false: Install this Stem application into Stem OS and the application will not disappear. <p></p>
- - Install: Install the debian package file into system.
-(Coming soon!)
+ - DevOnly: Tell Stem OS is run in develop mode or not.
+   - true: The Stem OS will create a temporary signature for your program.
+   - false: The Stem OS wouldn't run in develop mode.